AbrahamAvelar/LinearModelCLS/README.md

 ```markdown
 [bgdataAll_ASGC, data2_ASGC]= ModelASGC(bgdata,plt,refs,OnlyMutStrain,OnlyRefStrain,medicionesminimas,datExtExponential,extraPlRefs);

 ```

-In order to get there, first it is desirable to select only those measurements in exponential phase using ExtractExponentialPoints.
-First we prepare the input variables
+In order to get there, we select only those measurements in exponential phase using ExtractExponentialPoints after preparing input variables.

 ```markdown
 refs=[i j k]; %Integers with the number of the well in which there are competitions WTrfp+WTcfp